wengroup/.github/profile/README.md

 ## Hi there 👋

-Welcome to visit the [Wen Group](https://wengroup.github.io/).
+Welcome to the [Wen Group](https://wengroup.github.io/)!
 Here you can find packages, mostly on materials modeling and scientific machine learning, developed by our group.

 Enjoy coding, sharing, and exploring!